Eyescale/Equalizer/doc/RelNotes.md

 Welcome to Equalizer, the standard middleware to create and deploy parallel, scalable OpenGL applications.
-This release introduces major new features, most notably asynchronous readbacks, region of interest and thread affinity for increased performance during scalable rendering.
+This release introduces major new features, most notably integrated head tracking using VRPN or OpenCV.

 Equalizer 1.6 is a feature release extending the 1.0 API, distilling over eight years of development and decades of experience into a